r9r-dev/fs2020-vl3-rotax915/README.md

 The speed steam gauge has been converted to knots in order to align with data presented in the G3X.

+Due to popular demand, we have added a glareshield that can be activated for nighttime flying.
+It can be used by mapping your controls for "glareshield" in the game options.

 ### The Liveries